Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 Hive

-Hive is a solid mid-market option that gets overlooked way too often.
-What makes it interesting for finance teams is its strong collaboration features — native messaging, notes, and proofing all sit alongside the project management layer.
-If your finance team does a lot of collaborative planning (think annual budgeting cycles with 8-10 stakeholders all weighing in), Hive keeps that conversation connected directly to the work instead of scattered across email threads.
+Hive is a solid mid-market option that flies under the radar.
+What makes it interesting for finance is strong collaboration features — native messaging, notes, and proofing sit alongside project management.
+If your finance team does collaborative planning (annual budgeting cycles with 8-10 stakeholders all weighing in), Hive keeps that conversation connected to the work instead of scattered across email.

-It's not the deepest tool on this list, and I'll be honest — its integration ecosystem is narrower than I'd like.
-But it's approachable and its resourcing features are genuinely good for planning finance team capacity across a busy quarter.
+It's not the deepest tool on this list, and its integration ecosystem is narrower than I'd prefer.
+But it's approachable and the resourcing features are genuinely good for planning finance team capacity across a busy quarter.

 Key Features